ldbc/ldbc_snb_bi/tigergraph/README.md

     ```
     [Download Location]/social-network-sf0.003-bi-composite-projected-fk/graphs/csv/bi/composite-projected-fk/
     ```
-    * `TG_LICENSE` - optional, trial license is sufficient for SF-30 and smaller.
+    * `TG_LICENSE` - optional, trial license is used if not specified, sufficient for SF-30 and smaller.
     * `SF` - optional
     * If your CSVs have headers, set `TG_HEADER` to `true`.